-With the weather getting colder and wetter in the Pacific Northwest, we’re all more susceptible to catch colds and the flu.
+When the weather gets colder and wetter in the Pacific Northwest, we’re all more susceptible to colds and the flu.
 What’s also more common in the winter months—because more of us stay indoors and in close quarters with one another—is pneumonia.

-In this post, we’ll clarify what pneumonia is, how a person catches it, what symptoms to watch for if you think you have pneumonia, what can happen if it is left untreated and how soon you should seek help if you believe you have pneumonia.
+In this post, we’ll clarify what pneumonia is, how a person catches it, what symptoms to watch for if you think you have pneumonia, what can happen if it is left untreated and how soon you should seek help if you believe you might have it.

 What is pneumonia?